MetaMorphic-Digital/draw-steel/CONTRIBUTING.md

 To provide type and i18n support, this repository uses a postinstall script that symlinks your local Foundry installation.
 For this to work, copy `example-foundry-config.yaml` and rename it to `foundry-config.yaml`, then replace the value of the `installPath` field.

-Once this is done you can run `npm install` to install all relevant dependencies as well as compile the CSS file.
-These include `eslint` and `sass`, which provide formatting and styling support.
+Once this is done you can run `npm install` to install all relevant dependencies.
+This includes `eslint`, which provides formatting support.

 For vscode, you will need to create a `.vscode/settings.json` file with the following: